 Kickstarting 2020 with a regional tour of Victoria and South Australia with the legendary multi-instrumentalist Andrew Clermont, including a concert in the Blanche Cave at Naracoorte (SA), musical adventures were cut short for the year by the COVID-19 pandemic.

-Now based in regional NSW, GOLDHEIST is currently working on her third album.
-A rich tapestry of vocal revelation and instrumental colour, this fierce yet delicate body of work is set for preview late 2021 and release in 2022, and is a celebration of connection, imperfection, and the unexpected joys of best-laid plans gone awry, featuring poignant, incisive storytelling and musical portraiture.
+Now based in regional NSW, GOLDHEIST is releasing her third album.
+A rich tapestry of vocal revelation and instrumental colour, this fierce yet delicate body of work is a celebration of connection, imperfection, and the unexpected joys of best-laid plans gone awry, featuring poignant, incisive storytelling and musical portraiture.

 In previous years...